 Those pupils who apply underage and meet the School Entry requirements will be offered a place.
 They may if they wish defer entry until they are 16 years of age although they must ensure that they remain in full time education during the intervening period.
-Under normal circumstances applicants who are over-age will not be considered.
+Applications must be lodged in accordance with the process set out above.
+Overage applicants will be determined by the Governors Admissions Committee on a case by case basis.